PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

           * **API Server Egress:** For communication with the Kubernetes API server on port 6443/TCP
           * **Metrics Ingress:** For exposing metrics on port 9402/TCP

-      * **User-required policies:** Users must specify additional rules via the `NetworkPolicy` field in the `IstioCSR` spec for gRPC service access and other requirements.
+      * **User-required policies:** Users must specify additional rules via the `NetworkPolicies` field in the `IstioCSR` spec for gRPC service access and other requirements.
 If not provided, istio-csr will have deny-all policies that prevent proper operation.

 ### Implementation Details/Notes/Constraints